Herend Porcelain Manufactory: History

-Products
+Products - Prizes - Exhibitions - United Nations Collection

 Herend products are made from hard-paste porcelain using a mixture of kaolin, feldspar and quartz.

-After cleaning, decorating and drying, the porcelain is first fired at 830 degrees Celsius.
-The fired pieces are then immersed in a glaze and fired again, this time at 1410 degrees Celsius.
-This results in white, translucent porcelain.
-At this stage it is ready for painting by hand and then, depending whether it has been painted with colours or with gold, it is finished off with one or two more firings.

 Herend porcelain has won 24 grand and gold prizes in world exhibitions between 1851 and 1937.
 One of the best known Herend patterns was presented at the London World Exhibition in 1851, the Chinese-style butterflies and flowery branches painted in joyful, lively colours.
-The British Queen, Victoria, ordered a dinner set with its gold medal-winning pattern for Windsor Castle., and so the pattern is named "Viktória".
+The British queen, Victoria, ordered a dinner set with its gold medal-winning pattern for Windsor Castle, and so the pattern is named "Viktória".

-The Herend Porcelain Manufactory was purveyor to the Habsburg Dynasty and the aristocracy, both in Hungary and abroad.
-The factory continues to manufacture porcelain according to the traditional methods, in order to produce a consistent quality.
+The Herend Porcelain Manufactory was a supplier to the Habsburg dynasty, and the aristocracy in Hungary and abroad.

+The company has occasionally produced the trophies given out to the winners of the Formula One Hungarian Grand Prix.
+One such trophy, the first-place trophy won by Max Verstappen in 2023, was damaged when Lando Norris (who finished second) accidentally slammed a bottle of Ferrari Trento sparkling wine onto the rostrum during the podium celebration, knocking it off in the process.

+A selection of Herend Porcelain is part of the "Artworks on display" at the United Nations Office at Geneva and taken up in the online UNOG Catalogue.

+Critics

+As of 2022, Herend has continued its operations in Russia, maintaining its business activities without significant changes despite the ongoing war in Ukraine.
+The company has faced criticism for not making public any changes to its operations in Russia amid international pressure for businesses to cease activities in the country.

 Museum

 The company operates the Porcelain Museum of Herend at its site.
 The museum opened to visitors in 1964 and was chosen as the museum of the year 2002 in Hungary.
-The Museum presents the history of and the technology used by the Herend porcelain factory and working displays take visitors through the entire process of creating Herend porcelain.
+The museum presents the history of and the technology used by the Herend factory, and working displays take visitors through the production proces.